-Texas A&M's University Baylor College of Dentistry is located in the Dallas metroplex.
-Although students have the freedom to major in any subject, Baylor prefers biology as a major for the undergraduate degree.
+Texas A&M College of Dentistry is located in the Dallas metroplex.
+Although students have the freedom to major in any subject, Texas A&M prefers biology as a major for the undergraduate degree.
 Like medicine, dentistry has a list of minimum classes that all students must take (attached, with the corresponding numbers of what may be taken in the DCCCD).

 Rarely, a student is admitted with 90 hours of classes, an outstanding G.P.A., a very high Dental Aptitude Test (DAT) score, excellent references, an ongoing record of community service, experience in shadowing a general dentist, and an exceptional interview.

-View a snapshot of the most recent students accepted to the program at Baylor.
+View a snapshot of the most recent students accepted to the program at Texas A&M College of Dentistry.

 The applicant should take the DAT test in the spring or summer prior to applying.
 The DAT is offered at Prometric Testing Centers with locations throughout the country.
 The DAT is administered on the computer almost every day of the week.
 An applicant with below average scores on the test may wish to retake the test in order to become more competitive.
 A 90 day waiting period is required before re-testing.